koind/calendar/notifier/README.md

 # notifier
-Microservice Notifier - sends event notifications.
+Microservice Notifier - listens to the queue and sends event notifications.

 ## Run